How to Self-Host Everything: A 2026 Beginner's Guide

 sudo apt update && sudo apt upgrade -y

 • Coolify — Open-source Heroku/Vercel alternative.
-Beautiful UI, one-click deployments.
+Gorgeous UI, one-click deployments.

-• Dokku — Heroku-style CLI experience on your own server.
+• Dokku — Heroku-style CLI but on your own server.

-These platforms handle reverse proxying, SSL, deployments, and more — all through a web interface.
-Check out our Coolify vs CapRover vs Dokku comparison for a detailed breakdown.
+These platforms handle reverse proxying, SSL, deployments, and all the headaches.
+Check out our Coolify vs CapRover vs Dokku comparison for details.

 1. Don’t expose admin panels to the internet without authentication.
-Use Traefik’s basic auth middleware or a tool like Authelia.
+Use Traefik’s basic auth or Authelia.

-2. Don’t forget DNS propagation takes time (up to 48 hours, usually minutes).
+2. Don’t forget DNS takes time.
+Usually minutes, but up to 48 hours sometimes.

 3. Don’t run everything as root.
-Use a dedicated user for Docker.
+It’s tempting and terrible.
+Use a dedicated user.

-4. Don’t skip firewall setup.
-Open only the ports you need.
+4. Don’t skip the firewall.
+Open only what you need.

-5. Don’t ignore resource limits.
-Monitor your VPS with htop and set up alerts with Uptime Kuma.
+5. Don’t ignore resource usage.
+Check htop regularly and set up alerts with Uptime Kuma.

 What’s Next?

-• Add more apps to your stack (check our 5 Apps You Should Self-Host Right Now article)
+• Add more apps to your stack (see our 5 Apps You Should Self-Host Right Now)

 • Add SSO with Authelia or Authentik